neaumusic/rekordbox-hot-cue-tagger/README.md

 5. Refresh rekordbox.xml in sidebar

-6. Sort rekordbox.xml All Tracks by Color (not Playlists or cues won't update)
+6. Sort rekordbox.xml All Tracks (not Playlists) by Color

 7. Select tracks -> right click -> import to collection ("yes" if prompted)